 dimensions: 121 x 150 cm

 materials: Encaustic painting, nylon tights, oil, pigments, textile, cotton and linen canvas

-Tights are cloth garment, sheathing the body from the waist down to the toe tips, primarily worn for fashion and aesthetics.
+Tights are cloth garments, sheathing the body from the waist down to the toe tips, primarily worn for fashion and aesthetics.
 The work reflects the removal of personal histories and ideas.
-Histories such as traumas, victories, heartbreaks, physical connection and controlled ideas of what is feminine.
+Histories such as traumas, victories, heartbreaks, physical connections,s and controlled ideas of what is feminine.

-In this painting I stretched and stitched my personal nylon tights to a primed and waxed canvas.
+In this painting, I stretched and stitched my personal nylon tights to a primed and waxed canvas.
 The tights I wore previously in various performances and rituals.
-Bringing both my personal- and human history of. the tights onto the canvas.
-By moulting away those stockings from my own daily life, I leave an area to be replaced by others and therefore I leave an empty primed canvas inside the painting.
+Bringing both my personal- and human history. the tights onto the canvas.
+By molting away those stockings from my own daily life, I leave an area to be replaced by others and therefore I leave an empty primed canvas inside the painting.

 An open frame for the unwritten history, what is yet to come.
 It is a metaphor for allowing both yourself and your surroundings to change.